DikshitaKothari/Impact-of-Soil-Phosphate-Level-on-an-Ecologically-Sensitive-Lake-/README.md

 # Impact-of-Soil-Phosphate-Level-on-an-Ecologically-Sensitive-Lake
-In this study I have evaluated how a change in soil phosphate level will impact a section of the Murrumbidgee River which empties into an ecologically sensitive lake.
+In this study, the impact of soil phosphate level in a section of the Murrumbidgee River is examined.
+The river empties into an ecologically sensitive lake.
+A dam separates the river and the lake to prevent the lake from becoming polluted.

 The 2019-2020 fire season in Australia was one of the worst on record.
 Known as `The Black Summer', an estimated 300,000 square kilometers of bushland was burnt.
 An important ecological effect of